-When I started this blog more than a year ago, my first post was a photo of Eliza Scidmore’s grave site in Yokohama, sent to me by a Japanese friend.
-I knew at the time I would eventually have to travel to Japan to do research for my book on Eliza—and to see her grave site.
+When I started this blog a year ago, my first post was a photo of Eliza Scidmore’s grave site in Yokohama, sent to me by a Japanese friend.
+I knew at the time I would have to travel to Japan to do research for my book on Eliza, and to see her grave site.

 Today I joined members of the Eliza Scidmore Cherry Blossom Society (Sakura-no-Kai) at an annual memorial service at her grave.

 Kaoru Onji, a retired professor of organic chemistry, coordinates the activities of the Eliza Scidmore Society.
 Assisting her is Mina Ozawa, director of the Yamate Museum.
 This year about three dozen members of the Society and other guests gathered amid fierce winds for the brief ceremony, then enjoyed a buffet luncheon.

 The society grew from a group of people who shared an interest in Eliza Scidmore‘s story after her book Jinrikisha Days in Japan was translated into Japanese.
 In 1987 they visited her grave during cherry-blossom season to pay tribute.
 The ritual has continued.
 Today the group has about 50 members.

 In 1991 the group planted next to the grave a flowering cherry descended from one of the 3,000 trees Japan gave to Washington a century ago.
 Because the blooming season came two weeks earlier than expected this year, “Eliza’s tree” had already peaked at the time of the memorial service.